 Guidelines and advice for Gypsies and Travellers

-Our guide relates to public land managed by Cambridgeshire County Council.
-This is normally areas you may consider pulling on to that are off the roads in our area.
+Our guide is for public land managed by Cambridgeshire County Council.
+This is normally areas you may consider pulling on to that are off the roads in South Cambridgeshire.
+Public areas, such as recreation grounds, village greens and playing fields are not permitted.

-If you plan to pull on to any area that is privately owned you must speak to the landowner first.
+If you plan to pull on to any area that is privately owned, you must speak to the landowner first.
+You will need to:

 - space yourselves out - the Mobile Homes Act recommends 6 metres between caravans for safety